jess-data/Analysis-of-Toronto-Neighbourhoods/README.md

 # Analysis of Toronto Neighbourhoods using Machine Learning
-This is a repository for IBM Data Science Capstone Project All analysis was done by Jessica Uwoghiren.
+This is a repository for IBM Data Science Capstone Project.
+All analysis was done by Jessica Uwoghiren.  <br />
-The datasets and notebook used in the project is also included in this repository.
+The datasets and Jupyter notebook used in the project is also included in this repository.  <br />
-The full report is also included in this repository See link to blog post for a more concise report -
+The full report is also included in this repository.
+See link to **blog post** for a more concise report -

 ## Introduction
 In 2019, 35% of new Canadian immigrants chose to settle in the City of Toronto.
 The City has 140 neighbourhoods, so, as a new immigrant, a vital question to answer is “What neighbourhood do I settle in?”.
 The aim of this project is to group Toronto neighborhoods in order of desirability using Machine Learning and Data Visualization techniques.
 I performed my analysis using on the following criteria: